SachaCR/koa-template-samples/README.md

 I will try to create an article for each codes samples to explain why I choose to implement things like this.
 I will add links to these articles in this README.md when they will be published.

-- Illustrate dependencies injections with [koa-depsi](https://www.npmjs.com/package/koa-depsi) to simulate DB failures in your tests
+- Illustrate dependencies injections with [koa-depsi](https://www.npmjs.com/package/koa-depsi) to simulate DB failures in your tests.
+See [article](https://dev.to/sacha/dependency-injection-in-koa-app-1lml)
-- Clean error management with : [verror](https://www.npmjs.com/package/verror)
+- Clean error management with : [verror](https://www.npmjs.com/package/verror).
+See [article](https://dev.to/sacha/explicit-error-messages-with-verror-305j)
 - Payload validation with AJV through [koa-validator-ajv](https://www.npmjs.com/package/koa-validator-ajv)
 - Testing your API with operations on the database
 - Testing routes that performs HTTP calls to externals services with [nock](https://www.npmjs.com/package/nock)